-A proper design practice is to provide separate ground paths for the digital ground (VSSD) and analog ground (VSSD).
+Proper design practice is to provide separate ground paths for the digital ground (VSSD) and analog ground (VSSD).
 There are no shared return paths for the sensor and LED as shown in Figure 3.
 The sensor, ADC, and Vref are at the same analog ground reference, so changing current in the LED has little or no effect on the sensor's analog output.

 Cypress PSoC 5LP chips provide isolated power and ground pins for the analog and digital blocks.
-These chips also come with their I/O pins separated into four power groups: Vddio0, Vddio1, Vddio2 and Vddio3.
+These chips also come with their I/O pins separated into four power groups: Vddio0, Vddio1, Vddio2, and Vddio3.
 Each Vddio pin powers a specific set of I/O pins as shown in Table 2.
-(The USBIOs P15[7:6] are powered from the Vddd) This designe allows PSoC 5LP to support different voltage levels on interfaces with other devices, which eliminates the need for the level-shifter device(s) on the PCB.
+(The USBIOs P15[7:6] are powered from the Vddd) This design allows PSoC 5LP to support different voltage levels on interfaces with other devices, which eliminates the need for the level-shifter device(s) on the PCB.

 Figure 4: The Block Diagram of PSoC 5LP